kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

     // Absolute local path where the image/artifacts should be mounted to. string mountpoint = 20;

+    // List of additional mount options (`mount -o`). repeated string mount_options = 21;
 }
 ```

 This allows to re-use the existing kubelet logic for managing the OCI objects,
 with the caveat that the new `VolumeSource` won't be isolated in a dedicated
 plugin as part of the existing [volume manager](https://github.com/kubernetes/kubernetes/tree/6d0aab2/pkg/kubelet/volumemanager).

+The added `mount_options` allow the kubelet to handle features like SELinux
+relabelling by passing additional mount arguments.

 #### Container Runtimes